exokitxr/exokit/docs/magicleap.md

 The Magic Leap API is exposed to sites under the `window.browser.magicleap` endpoint.
 This is inspired by the [WebExtension API style](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API).
 It is not a web standard (yet).

+## Endpoints

+#### `browser.magicleap.RequestMeshing() : MLMesher`

+Returns an instance of `MLMesher`, which can be used to receive world meshing buffer updates from the Magic Leap platform.

+#### `browser.magicleap.RequestPlaneTracking() : MLPlaneTracker`

+Returns an instance of `MLPlaneTracker`, which can be used to receive world planes detected by the Magic Leap platform.

+#### `browser.magicleap.RequestHandTracking() : MLHandTracker`

+Returns an instance of `MLHandTracker`, which can be used to receive hand tracking data from the Magic Leap platform.

+#### `browser.magicleap.RequestEyeTracking() : MLEyeTracker`

+Returns an instance of `MLEyeTracker`, which can be used to receive eye tracking data from the Magic Leap platform.

+#### `browser.magicleap.RequestDepthPopulation(populateDepth : Boolean)`

+Sets whether the render loop will populate the depth buffer by using the meshing subsystem.

+This is a fast way of doing world occlusion without any extra code.

 ## Classes

 ### `MLMesher`